jonmjonm/AtlasIO.jl/README.md

     - helper_functions.py :
         Some helper functions that are useful.

-* pct21_20cen_wMCD.json, pct21_20cen_wMCD_updated.json
+* Shapefiles_JSON Directory :
     This contains some election data and the adjacency data.
-The second files as some more recent election data

-* helper_functions.py
+* PythonExamples Directory :
-    Some helper functions that are useful.
+    This directory contains some examples of how to use the Atlas reader library.

-* example_atlas.py
+    - example_atlas.py :
-    this is an example file reading in some single scale maps
+        This is a simple example of how to use the Atlas reader library.
+It reads in a file and prints out the number of maps and the number of precincts in each map.

-* example_atlas_multilevel_loadMaps.py
+    - example_atlas_multilevel_loadMaps.py :
-    this is an example file reading in some multi-scale maps
+        This is an example of how to load a multi-level Atlas file.
+It reads in a file and prints out the number of maps and the number of precincts in each map.

-* example_atlas_multilevel_precinctHistogram.py
+    - example_atlas_multilevel_precinctHistogram.py :
-    An example reading in a multi-scale assignment.
-These multi-scale assignments come from code which try to preserve the different levels.

-* example_atlas_multilevel_precinctOutcomes.py
-    this is an example
+        This is an example of how to load a multi-level Atlas file and create a histogram of the precincts.
+It reads in a file and prints out the histogram.